-- Repairs to the appliance should only be carried out by trained specialist staff. - If the appliance is defective, call Customer Service.
+- Repairs to the appliance should only be carried out by trained specialist staff. - ► If the appliance is defective, call Customer Service.

-WARNING - Risk of electric shock!
+MARNING - Risk of electric shock!

-Incorrect repairs are dangerous.
+Improper repairs are dangerous.

-- Repairs to the appliance should only be carried out by trained specialist staff. - Only use genuine spare parts when repairing the appliance. - If the power cord of this appliance is damaged, it must be replaced with a special connection cable. which is available from the manufacturer or his Customer Service.
+- Repairs to the appliance should only be carried out by trained specialist staff. - Only use genuine spare parts when repairing the appliance. - If the power cord or the appliance power cable of this appliance is damaged, it must be replaced with a special power cord or special appliance power cable, which is available from the manufacturer or its Customer Service.

-20.1 Warnings
+22.1 Warnings

-• If E appears in the displays, press and hold the sensor for the respective cooking zone and read the fault code.

-- If the fault code is not listed in the table, disconnect the hob from the power supply and wait 30 seconds before reconnecting it.
+- If E appears in the displays, press and hold the sensor for the respective cooking zone and read the fault code. - If the fault code is not listed in the table, disconnect the hob from the power supply and wait 30 seconds before reconnecting it.
 If this display appears again, contact the technical after-sales service and specify the exact fault code. - If an error occurs, the appliance does not switch to standby mode. - In order to protect the appliance's electronic parts from overheating or surge currents, the hob may temporarily reduce the power level.